LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Introduction

-Effective \emph{caching} can potentially bypass (or reduce) LLM calls altogether, thereby reducing cost.
-Unlike a traditional cache, which only support exact matches~\cite{memcached,CAM}, an LLM cache has multiple additional opportunities.
-It can use the \emph{semantic} similarity between a user's query and the cached items -- both the queries as well as responses -- to determine a cache ``hit''~\cite{bang-2023-gptcache, meancache}.
-In addition, there are opportunities to further leverage the cache by adapting cached content -- with the help of a cheaper LLM -- to better fit specific user prompts.
-For instance, if a cache contains high-quality information, such as an excerpt from a Wikipedia article, a less expensive LLM (e.g., Phi-3~\cite{phi3_rag}) could be employed to rephrase it to address new queries.
-We make a case for supporting these optimizations inside a proxy and present \sys{}, which supports a wide range of optimizations along with suitable controls through a high level, bidirectional API.
-Our design allows simple, well known LLM cost saving optimizations as well as ``smart'' strategies that use a (typically cheaper, lower cost) LLM, for improved decision making in each of the three opportunities listed above.
-Specifically, the \emph{model adapter} can use an LLM to decide which of multiple models to use, leveraging the strengths of each to consistently deliver responses that are inexpensive and high quality.
-The \emph{context manager} (\S\ref{sec:design_context_manager}) combines multiple ``filters'' to reduce input.
-These can combine varied approaches to recognize and combine relevant context, such as similarity of embeddings or again leveraging inexpensive LLMs to decide what input is necessary for an expensive model.
-Finally, the \emph{cache} (\S\ref{sec:design_cache}) provides an interface over a vector database to retrieve high quality information.
-In addition to supporting low-level semantic similarity based operations, it internally uses inexpensive LLMs, allowing applications to delegate putting and retrieving suitable content.
+\fahad{We should consistently use some term for low-cost/small models here as well as the rest of the paper} These principles underlie the design of \sys{}, which supports cost-savings optimizations, along with suitable control over these optimizations through a high level, bidirectional API.
+Our design allows simple, well known LLM cost saving optimizations as well as delegation-based ``smart'' strategies that use low-cost models for improved decision making.
+Specifically, the \emph{model adapter} can use a model to decide which of the LLMs to use, leveraging the strengths of each to consistently deliver responses that are inexpensive and high quality.
+The \emph{context manager} leverages a low-cost model to decide what input is necessary for an expensive model.
+Finally, the \emph{cache} provides an interface over a vector database to retrieve high quality information.
+In addition to supporting low-level semantic similarity based operations, it internally uses a local model to populate the cache and respond to prompts using suitable cached content.